De Rham logarithmic classes and Tate conjecture: Tate conjecture

-We have the following key propositions (see \cite{B6}), for simplicity we state and prove them for smooth projective varieties, the case for smooth varieties is obtained in the same way using a smooth compactification with normal crossing divisors:
+We have the following key proposition (the projective case of \cite{B6}), we state and prove it for smooth projective varieties, the case for smooth varieties is obtained in the same way using a smooth compactification with normal crossing divisors.
+The projective case suffices for our purpose: